Young hits runner with 0.9 left to lift Hawks past Knicks

 Hawks: Atlanta improved to 2-8 against the Knicks in playoff games, and snapped a four-game losing streak to them in all games dating to last season.

-Knicks: Coach Tom Thibodeau brought Rose, the Knicks' Sixth Man Award finalist, off the bench just 4 minutes, 15 seconds into the game. ...
-Barrett had 14 points and 11 rebounds.
+Knicks: Thibodeau brought Rose, the Knicks' Sixth Man Award finalist, off the bench just 4 minutes, 15 seconds into the game.

 POSTSEASONS PAST